LeNgocBao145/IntroductionToAI-Lab-Gem_Hunter/README.md

 - This is an **individual** exercise.
 - The report must estimate the **completion level** for each requirement.
 - AI tools are **not restricted**, but must be used **wisely**.
 Additional oral interviews may be conducted.
-- **❗ Plagiarism or academic dishonesty (copying from external sources without citation, fabricating data, submitting non-original work, or similarity over 70% with another submission) will result in ZERO points for the course grade.**
+- **<span style="color:red">Plagiarism or academic dishonesty (copying from external sources without citation, fabricating data, submitting non-original work, or similarity over 70% with another submission) will result in ZERO points for the course grade.</span**